uniba-ktr/KaaS/README.md

 ## Publication and Presentation
-The P4 Multipath transmissions concept is developed by [Computer Networks Group](https://www.uni-bamberg.de/ktr/).
+The KaaS concept and prototype is developed by [Computer Networks Group](https://www.uni-bamberg.de/ktr/).

 Our publication can be found here:
 - <a href="https://opus.bibliothek.uni-wuerzburg.de/files/32218/Grossmann_Le_Kathara_WueWoWas23_1570913204.pdf" target="_blank"> **Visualization of Network Emulation Enabled by Kathará**</a> (at WueWoWas 2023)